yduf/yduf.github.io/_posts/2020-11-12-cnc-f-engrave.md

 # [Install](https://gnipsel.com/fengrave/fengrave01.html)

-**The last thing before trying to run fengrave on linux is to change the line endings from DOS to Unix.**
+**The last thing before trying to run fengrave on linux is to change the line endings from DOS to Unix.** => is it usefull ?

 {% highlight bash %}
 $ sed -i.bak 's/\r$//' f-engrave.py
 {% endhighlight %}